corcoted/corcoted.github.io/posts/2018-04-02-invertedfrenchpress.md

 * Pull out the plunger, slowly, with the grounds, and then discard the grounds
 * Pour and drink

-Pulling out the plunger can be messy, so do it over a sink or trash can, but otherwise, I like this for giving me a pitcher of joe that will last a while without becoming bitter.
-There's an interesting sucking action that happens as you pull out the plunger, reminding me of the fancy [Clover machines](https://www.starbucks.com/coffee/learn/clover) you see in some Starbucks, but without the $10k price tag.
+Pulling out the plunger can be messy, so **do it over a sink or trash can**, but otherwise, I like this for giving me a pitcher of joe that will last a while without becoming bitter.
+There's an interesting sucking action that happens as you pull out the plunger, reminding me of the fancy [Clover machines](http://electronics.howstuffworks.com/gadgets/kitchen/clover-coffee-maker.htm) you see in some Starbucks, but without the $10k price tag.
 The resulting coffee seems to be milder in my opinion than conventionally brewed french press coffee, but I haven't done a scientific study.

 Give it a try, and tell me what you think!
 If nothing else, its an interesting novelty, and may even work its way into your coffee repetoire.